-The table below shows the amount of Rule 12b-1 Distribution Fees incurred and the allocation of such fees by the Fund for the fiscal year ended December 31, 2022.
-For the fiscal year ended December 31, 2022, the Fund only accrued Rule 12-b1 plan fees in the amount of 0.19% of the Fund's average daily net assets attributable to Open Class shares.
+The table below shows the amount of Rule 12b-1 Distribution Fees incurred and the allocation of such fees by the Fund for the fiscal year ended December 31, 2023.
+For the fiscal year ended December 31, 2023, the Fund only accrued Rule 12b-1 plan fees in the amount of 0.13% of the Fund's average daily net assets attributable to Open Class shares.

-Actual Rule 12b-1 Expenses Spent by the Fund's Open Shares During the Fiscal Year Ended December 31, 2022
+Actual Rule 12b-1 Expenses Spent by the Fund's Open Shares During the Fiscal Year Ended December 31, 2023

 Total Dollars Allocated

 Advertising/Marketing \$0

 Printing/Postage \$0

-Payment to Distributor \$11,091
+Payment to Distributor \$4,168

-Payment to dealers \$36,245
+Payment to dealers \$18,907

 Compensation to sales personnel \$0

 Other \$0

-Total \$47,336
+Total \$23,075

 The Distribution Plan provides that it will continue from year to year upon approval by the majority vote of the Board, including a majority of the trustees who are not "interested persons" of the Fund, as defined in the 1940 Act, and who have no direct or indirect financial interest in the operations of the Distribution Plan or in any agreement related to such plan (the "Independent Trustees"), as required by the 1940 Act, cast in person at a meeting called for that purpose.
-It is also required that the trustees who are not "interested persons" of the Fund, select and nominate all other trustees who are not "interested persons" of the Fund, select agreements may not be amended to materially increase the amounts to be spent for distribution expenses without approval of shareholders holding a majority of the Fund's outstanding Open Class shares.
+It is also required that the trustees who are not "interested persons" of the Fund, select and nominate all other trustees who are not "interested persons" of the Fund, select and nominate all other trustees who are not "interested persons" of the Fund, select and nominate all other trustees who are not "interested persons" of the Fund.
+The Distribution Plan and any related agreements may not be amended to materially increase the amounts to be spent for distribution expenses without approval of shareholders holding a majority of the Fund's outstanding Open Class shares.
 All material amendments to the Distribution Plan or any related agreements must be approved by a vote of a majority of the Board of Trustees, including a majority of the Independent Trustees, cast in person at a meeting called for the purpose of voting on any such amendment.